 During a rough adolescence, detailed in many of his autobiographical songs, Shawn Carter dealt drugs and flirted with gun violence.
-He attended multiple high schools, including George Westinghouse Career and Technical Education High School in Brooklyn, where he was a classmate of the soon-to-be-martyred rap legend Notorious B.I.G.
-As Jay Z later recalled in one of his songs ("December 4th"): "I went to school, got good grades, could behave when I wanted/But I had demons deep inside that would raise when confronted."
+He attended multiple high schools, including George Westinghouse Career and Technical Education High School in downtown Brooklyn, where he was a classmate of the soon-to-be-martyred rap legend Notorious B.I.G.
+As Jay-Z later recalled in one of his songs ("December 4th"): "I went to school, got good grades, could behave when I wanted/But I had demons deep inside that would raise when confronted."

 Rise to Hop-Hop Fame

-But even though he had a stage name, Jay Z remained relatively anonymous until he and two friends, Damon Dash and Kareem Burke, founded their own record label, Roc-a-Fella Records, in 1996.
-In June of that year, Jay Z released his debut album, Reasonable Doubt.
-Although the record only reached No. 23 on the Billboard charts, it is now considered a classic hip-hop album, featuring songs such as "Can't Knock the Hustle," featuring Mary J. Blige, and "Brooklyn's Finest," a collaboration with Notorious B.I.G.
-Reasonable Doubt established Jay Z as an emerging star in hip-hop.
+Even with a stage name, Jay-Z remained relatively anonymous until he and two friends, Damon Dash and Kareem Burke, founded their own record label, Roc-a-Fella Records, in 1996.
+In June of that year, Jay-Z released his debut album, Reasonable Doubt.
+Although the record only reached No. 23 on the Billboard 200, it is now considered a classic hip-hop album, including songs such as "Can't Knock the Hustle," featuring Mary J. Blige, and "Brooklyn's Finest," a collaboration with Notorious B.I.G.
+Reasonable Doubt established Jay-Z as an emerging star in hip-hop.

-Two years later, Jay Z achieved even broader success with the 1998 album Vol. 2 ...
+Two years later, Jay-Z achieved even broader success with the 1998 album Vol. 2 ...
 Hard Knock Life.
-The title track, which famously sampled its chorus from the Broadway musical Annie, became Jay Z's most popular single to date.
-He scored a Grammy win for Vol. 2 and another nomination for "Hard Knock Life" marked the beginning of a fruitful period in which Jay Z would become the biggest name in hip-hop.
+The title track, which famously sampled its chorus from the Broadway musical Annie, became Jay-Z's most popular single to date.
+He scored a Grammy win for Vol. 2 and another nomination for "Hard Knock Life," marking the beginning of a fruitful period in which Jay-Z would become the biggest name in hip-hop.

 During those years, the rapper released a slew of No. 1 albums and hit singles.
-His most popular songs from this period include "Can I Get A ...," "Big Pimpin'," "I Just Wanna Love U," "Izzo (H.O.V.A.)" and "03 Bonnie & Clyde," a duet with future bride Beyoncé Knowles.
-Jay Z's most acclaimed album of this period was The Blueprint (2001), which would later land on many music critics' lists of the best albums of the decade.
+His most popular songs from this period include "Big Pimpin'," "I Just Wanna Love U," "Izzo (H.O.V.A.)" and "03 Bonnie & Clyde," a duet with future bride Beyoncé Knowles.
+Jay-Z's most acclaimed album of this period was The Blueprint (2001), which would later pop up on several music critics' lists of the best albums of the decade.

-In 2003, Jay Z shocked the hip-hop world by releasing The Black Album and announcing that it would be his last solo record before retirement.
-Asked to explain his sudden exit from rap, Jay Z said that he once derived inspiration from trying to outshine other great MCs, but he had simply gotten bored due to a lack of competition.
+In 2003, Jay-Z shocked the hip-hop world by releasing The Black Album and announcing that it would be his last solo record before retirement.
+Asked to explain his sudden exit from rap, Jay-Z said that he once derived inspiration from trying to outshine other great MCs, but had simply gotten bored due to a lack of competition.
 "The game ain't hot," he said.
 "I love when someone makes a hot album and then you've got to make a hot album.
 I love that.
 But it ain't hot."

-In 2006, Jay Z ended his retirement from making music, releasing the new album Kingdom Come.
-He soon released two more albums: American Gangster in 2007 and Blueprint 3 in 2010.
-This trio of later albums marked a significant departure from Jay Z's earlier sound, incorporating stronger rock and soul influences in their production and offering lyrics that tackled such mature subjects as the response to Hurricane Katrina, Barack Obama's 2008 election and the perils of fame and fortune.
-Jay Z noted he was trying to adapt his music to befit his own middle age.
+In 2006, Jay-Z ended his retirement from making music, releasing the new album Kingdom Come.
+He soon released two more albums: American Gangster in 2007 and Blueprint 3 in 2009.
+This trio of albums marked a significant departure from Jay-Z's earlier sound, incorporating stronger rock and soul influences in their production and offering lyrics that tackled such mature subjects as the response to Hurricane Katrina, Barack Obama's 2008 election and the perils of fame and fortune.
+Jay-Z noted he was trying to adapt his music to befit his own middle age.
 "There's not a lot of people who have come of age in rap because it's only 30 years old," he said.
 "As more people come of age, hopefully the topics get broader and then the audience will stay around longer."

-During his hiatus from rapping, Jay Z turned his attention to the business side of music, becoming president of Def Jam Recordings.
-As president of Def Jam, Jay Z signed such popular acts as Rihanna, Ne-Yo and Young Jeezy, and helped Kanye West's transition from producer to best-selling recording artist.
-But his reign at the venerable hip-hop label wasn't all smooth sailing; Jay Z resigned as Def Jam's president in 2007, complaining about the company's resistance to change from ineffectual business models.
+During his hiatus from rapping, Jay-Z turned his attention to the business side of music, becoming president of Def Jam Recordings.
+As president of Def Jam, Jay-Z signed such popular acts as Rihanna and Ne-Yo, and helped Kanye West's transition from producer to best-selling recording artist.
+But his reign at the venerable hip-hop label wasn't all smooth sailing; Jay-Z resigned as Def Jam's president in 2007, complaining about the company's resistance to change from ineffectual business models.
 "You have record executives who've been sitting in their office for 20 years because of one act," he lamented.

-In 2008, Jay Z signed a $150 million contract with the concert promotion company Live Nation.
+In 2008, Jay-Z signed a $150 million contract with the concert promotion company Live Nation.
 This super deal created a joint venture called Roc Nation, an entertainment company that handles nearly all aspects of its artists' careers.
-In addition to Jay Z himself, Roc Nation manages Shakira, Kanye West, Timbaland and Rihanna, among many others.
+Along with Jay-Z, Roc Nation signed such top artists as Rihanna, Shakira and T.I., among many others, to its roster.

-Jay Z's other business ventures include the popular urban clothing line Rocawear and Roc-a-Fella Films.
-He also owns the 40/40 Club, an upscale sports bar that opened in New York City and later added venues in Atlantic City, Las Vegas and Atlanta.
-Jay Z became part owner of the Brooklyn Nets basketball franchise, which moved to a new home, the Barclays Center, in 2012.
+A part-owner of the New Jersey Nets basketball team since 2004, Jay-Z helped spur the relocation of the franchise to a brand-new home in downtown Brooklyn, the Barclays Center, in 2012.
 In 2013 he launched a full-service sports management company, Roc Nation Sports, and sold his Brooklyn Nets shares in order to pursue certification as a sports agent.
-As Jay Z once rapped about his business empire, "I'm not a businessman / I'm a business, man."
+As Jay-Z once rapped about his business empire, "I'm not a businessman / I'm a business, man."

-The business of Jay Z made headlines once again in March 2015, when he and several of his high-powered friends, such as Madonna, Nicki Minaj and Jack White, launched Tidal, a streaming music service.
-The service has gained a reasonable stream of followers — a touted 1 million in September 2015 — but has been met with a great deal of controversy: a revolving door of top management and legal issues.
+The business of Jay-Z made headlines once again in March 2015, when he and several of his high-powered friends, including Madonna, Nicki Minaj and Jack White, announced the relaunch of Tidal, a streaming music service.
+The service gained a reasonable stream of followers — a touted 1 million in September 2015 — but also endured a revolving door of top management and legal issues.
 In early 2017, Jay-Z agreed to sell a 33 percent stake of Tidal to telecommunications giant Sprint.

 Political and Charitable Work

-After staying out of the political arena for much of his career, Jay Z emerged as a strong supporter of Barack Obama during his first campaign for president in 2008.
+After staying out of the political arena for much of his career, Jay-Z emerged as a strong supporter of Barack Obama during his first campaign for president in 2008.
 He appeared at rallies and had only high praise for the African-American candidate.
-According to the Telegraph newspaper, Jay Z told a crowd that "Rosa Parks sat so that Martin Luther King could walk.
+During one rally, Jay-Z told the crowd that "Rosa Parks sat so that Martin Luther King could walk.
 Martin Luther King walked so that Obama could run.
 Obama's running so we all can fly."